On Fast Attitude Filtering Using Matrix Fisher Distributions with Stability Guarantee: Numerical Simulations

 which implies that the initial estimate rotates 180° around $e_1$ compared to the true initial attitude and the initial uncertainties are large.
 The corresponding initial parameters are set as $R_0 = \exp \left( \pi e_1^{\wedge} \right)$ and $P_0 = 0.5 I_3$.
 The results are provided in Table \ref{tab:2} and Fig. \ref{fig:large_error}.

-As shown in Fig. \ref{fig:large_error}, the two proposed filters achieve, in cases i) and ii), almost identical estimation accuracy and convergence rate with BF-MFD and BF-AMFD , and, in case iii), better estimation accuracy than BF-MFD and BF-AMFD, which cannot appropriately handle vector measurements with non-isotropic Gaussian noises.
-All MFD-based filters are much more accurate than IEKF in all three cases.
+As shown in Fig. \ref{fig:large_error}, the two proposed filters achieve, in cases i) and ii), almost identical estimation accuracy and convergence rate with BF-MFD and BF-AMFD.
+In case iii), their discrepancy in accuracy is mainly caused by different approximation methods for likelihood distributions.
+All MFD-based filters perform better than IEKF in all three cases.
 More importantly, both proposed filters consume significantly less time than BF-MFD and BF-AMFD, which is shown in Fig. \ref{fig:time}.
-The two proposed filters consume slightly more time than (approximately $2\sim 3$ times of) IEKF due to the involvement of matrix inversion in calculating the prior distribution, and much less time than BF-MFD and BF-AMFD (only $1/20 \sim 1/100$ of BF-MFD and $1/5\sim 1/10$ of BF-AMFD) due to skipping the step of solving complex nonlinear equations in the moment matching as needed by BF-MFD and BF-AMFD.
+The two proposed filters consume slightly more time than IEKF due to the involvement of matrix inversion in calculating the prior distribution, and much less time than BF-MFD and BF-AMFD (only $1/20 \sim 1/100$ of BF-MFD and $1/5\sim 1/10$ of BF-AMFD) due to skipping the step of solving complex nonlinear equations in the moment matching as needed by BF-MFD and BF-AMFD.
 When comparing the results of cases (i) and (ii), it can be seen that a larger initial and measurement uncertainty leads to a slightly greater loss of accuracy for the FNF-R than for the BF-MFD and BF-AMFD.
-More specifically, accuracy loss increases from $1\%$ for case(ii) and $2\%$ for case (i), which is, unless extremely high estimation accuracy is required, insignificant in the presence of remarkable computational speed.
+More specifically, accuracy loss increases from $1\%$ for case(ii) and $2\%$ for case (i), which is insignificant in practice.

-In Section \ref{sec:filter_mec}, we prove that the uncertainty of MFD-based Bayesian filters (measured by $1/\kappa^+$) is correlated with $\Delta \bar{\theta}$, while the uncertainty of filters with CGDs is independent of the mean angle.
-Therefore, in Fig. \ref{fig:large_error}, the uncertainties of the four filters with MFDs decrease in a manner compatible with estimation errors, while the uncertainty of IEKF decreases rapidly even if the estimation error is still large.
-Additionally, the fast convergence of the errors of four MFD-based filters also corroborates the analysis in Section \ref{sec:filter_mec}.
-The filter with MFDs always filters out wrong information with low confidence faster than IEKF.
-These simulations show that even if linearized error systems are introduced to construct FNF-R and FNF-L, the two proposed filters still inherit the nonlinear filtering mechanism and, therefore, advantages discussed in Section \ref{sec:filter_mec}.
+In Section \ref{sec:filter_mec}, we prove that the uncertainty of MFD-based Bayesian filters (measured by $1/\kappa^+$) is correlated with $\Delta \bar{\theta}$, while the uncertainty of filters with CGDs is independent of the estimation error.
+Therefore, in Fig. \ref{fig:large_error}, the uncertainties of the four filters with MFDs decrease in a manner compatible with estimation errors, while the uncertainty of the IEKF decreases rapidly even if the estimation error is still large.
+Additionally, the better transient response of the FNF-R compared with the IEKF for large initial errors is supported by the stability analysis in Section \ref{sec:stability}, which indicates that the proposed filter has a larger attraction region.